Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The warranty covers a faulty and malfunctioning movement and will be repaired or replaced with no incurring costs.
 For quartz watches, the battery is covered for one year.

 A downside with the warranty is that although it is free of charge, you still have to pay for shipping your watch for repair works.
 A $20 check for domestic and $40 for international purchases is required.
 An overseas customer should expect 20-25 days in total for the repaired timepiece to arrive.

 Now that we’ve covered the essential information about the company, it’s right about time to compile it into definite pros vs cons overview, based on customer reviews and the author’s observations.

 Pros of Stuhrling Watches

 The most significant advantage of Stuhrling is the unbeatable design when literally every other model looks like a several-thousand-dollar piece of art.
-Luckily with this brand, you only pay a fraction of it.
+Luckily with this brand, you only pay a fraction of the price.

 Tourbillon and skeleton watches are the crown jewels of the design.
 A few brands in the world stand the comparison with Stuhrling in regards to the appearance of these watches, and the few being top-notch luxury brands.

-In fact, several of Stuhrling pieces feature on our list of the best skeleton watches.
-So, feel free to check them out if that is of interest to you.
+In fact, we’ve listed several Stuhrling pieces on our list of the best skeleton watches.
+So, feel free to check them out!

-You’ll find aviator and dive watches, dress and stopwatch function wristwear, and the aforementioned skeletons and tourbillons.
+You’ll find aviator and dive watches, dress and chronograph watches, and the aforementioned skeletons and tourbillons.
 Approximately half of the watches are automatic, while quartz and manual mechanical options are also available.

 Another overwhelming advantage besides the design is the affordable price when the majority of watches range between $50-$300.